Ethyl cyanoacrylate

 Ethyl cyanoacrylate (ECA), a cyanoacrylate ester, is an ethyl ester of 2-cyano-acrylic acid.
 It is a colorless liquid with low viscosity and a faint sweet smell in pure form.
-It is the main component of cyanoacrylate glues and can be encountered under many trade names.
+It is the main component of cyanoacrylate glues and can be encountered under many trade names, including superglue.
 It is soluble in acetone, methyl ethyl ketone, nitromethane, and methylene chloride.
 ECA polymerizes rapidly in presence of moisture.

 Production

 Ethyl cyanoacrylate is prepared by the condensation of formaldehyde with ethyl cyanoacetate: